sanghviyashiitb/structured-kernel-cvpr23/README.md

 }
  ```

-Feel free to ask your questions/share your feedback at sanghviyash95@gmail.com
+Feel free to ask your questions/share your feedback using the "Issues" feature at the the top of this page.